How Cameras Work

 A suggestion however, is that over time you learn what each feature does so you know what works for you.
 Simply read the manual at your own pace (I know how complex they can be).
 Just sit and play with the camera on all of its settings.
 Take shots in different modes, try different white balance settings and see the changes, try some custom functions too.

 The more you learn about the equipment that you use the more confident and comfortable you will become when out photographing.
 It is a great feeling to be able to switch modes, lenses and settings in an instant.
 SO you can match the subject you are shooting.

 How Cameras Work - The SLR camera in a nutshell!

-The SLR camera is no different.
+The DSLR camera is no different.
 The light passing through the lens is flipped and reversed in the same way and firstly projected onto the focussing screen via the mirror.
 This enables you to see what will be recorded and make adjustments to the focussing and composition.

 The distance from the rear of the lens to the focussing screen (when bounced from the mirror) is exactly the same as the distance from the lens to the sensor.
 This is necessary to be able to "shoot what you see".

 Quite simply, if you focus, compose and expose your subject well, that is all you need for a good shot!
-In a nutshell, most of the features of modern Digital SLR’s could be redundant; they are there to increase speed, efficiency and to satisfy our desire for gadgetry, technology and sometimes, laziness.
+In a nutshell, most of the features of modern Digital SLR's could be redundant.
+They are there to increase speed, efficiency and to satisfy our desire for gadgetry, technology and sometimes, laziness.

 Now switch the camera to Program mode or fully auto including focussing.
 Take another shot and have a look at them both.
 Apart from varying depth of field due to aperture fluctuations, the images should be practically identical.
 Many people, including myself as a youngster, mistakenly think that "Fully Auto" means better pictures.